buun-ch/dlt-salesforce-iceberg-rest-demo/README.md

 - **Batch Processing**: Use appropriate batch sizes (1000-10000 records)
 - **Incremental Updates**: Use dlt's incremental loading for large tables
 - **Monitoring**: Monitor table metadata and file sizes
+- **Orchestration**: Use Airflow or Dagster for scheduling and monitoring

 ## Configuration Options